DICE-UNC/jargon/README.md

 Added the ability to list available rule engines to RuleProcessingAO to support irule -a functionality.
 This lists the configured rule engines on the target iRODS server

+#### ResourceAOImpl.listResourceNames() returns an empty list from Oracle #308

+Added IS NULL support for GenQuery and merge resources with parent of "" and parent of NULL together to account for inconsistancies between
+Oracle ad Postgres iCAT when querying top level resources